What we learned from Seahawks-Chargers: Pete Carroll didn’t want to give up on C.J. Prosise, and more

 PETE CARROLL WAS NOT READY TO GIVE UP YET ON C.J.
 PROSISE

-Seahawks fans have been understandably frustrated that Prosise has played so little in his career — just 16 of a possible 48 regular season games since being drafted in the third round in 2016 — especially since a few of his performances were so tantalizing, such as the night in New England in his rookie season when he gave the offense a much-needed boost to grab a memorable win.
+Seahawks fans have been understandably frustrated that Prosise has played so little in his career — just 16 of a possible 48 regular-season games since being drafted in the third round in 2016 — especially because a few of his performances were so tantalizing, such as the night in New England in his rookie season when he gave the offense a much-needed boost to grab a memorable victory.

-It’s games like that that the Seahawks kept in mind as they kept Prosise around even as he continued to miss games and practices the last few years.
-It also didn’t really hurt anything to keep him on the roster since he was on a rookie contract.
+It’s games like that that the Seahawks kept in mind as they kept Prosise around even as he continued to miss games and practices the past few years.
+It also didn’t really hurt anything to keep him on the roster because he was on a rookie contract.

-Saturday night, Prosise again showed his vast promise, leading the Seahawks with 32 yards on five carries, on a hard-fought one-yard TD, and also had one reception for 15 yards.
+Saturday night, Prosise again showed his vast promise, leading the Seahawks with 32 yards on five carries, one a hard-fought 1-yard touchdown, and also had one reception for 15 yards.

-Prosise did all that in just 12 snaps, coach Pete Carroll apparently having seen what he needed to see.
+Prosise did all that in just 12 snaps, with coach Pete Carroll apparently having seen what he needed to see.

-“I don’t give up on guys very quickly,’’ Carroll said after the game about sticking with Prosise on the roster the last few years despite his injuries.
+“I don’t give up on guys very quickly,’’ Carroll said after the game about sticking with Prosise on the roster the past few years despite his injuries.
 “Knowing what his situation has been and the circumstances.
 He has been staying with it every step of the way.
 There comes a point if a guy can’t stay healthy maybe he won’t be able to play, but he’s bouncing back.
 Fingers crossed that he’s able to do that.
 He’s such a versatile player and he adds so much.
 We’ll see what happens.”

 What seems likely to happen, though, is Prosise again making the 53-man roster out of training camp and then the Seahawks hoping that this is the year they can get a full season out of him.

-Prosise acknowledged that he had “something to prove’’ to the team and everyone else.
+Prosise acknowledged he had “something to prove’’ to the team and everyone else.

-“I want to make the most of my opportunities,’’ Prosise said afterward.
+“I want to make the most of my opportunities,’’ Prosise said.
 “So every time I got out there I’ve got something to prove and I want to show that every time I step on the field, I am showing somebody something.’’

 THE SEAHAWKS ARE NOT GOING TO STOP RUNNING

-Saturday’s game did prove to be a dress rehearsal in one sense — the way the Seahawks called the game on offense.
+The game Saturday did prove to be a dress rehearsal in one sense — the way the Seahawks called the game on offense.

 Seahawks general manager John Schneider said on his pregame radio show on ESPN 710 Seattle that the team wanted to emphasize running after having thrown five more passes than runs the previous week against Minnesota.

-That balance tilted greatly against the Chargers as Seattle had 42 runs for 185 yards while throwing it 27 times (obviously,it also helped that Seattle had the lead most of the way)
+That balance tilted greatly against the Chargers as Seattle had 42 runs for 185 yards while throwing it 27 times (obviously, it also helped that Seattle had the lead most of the way)

 When the starting offense was in the game, the Seahawks had nine passes while running it 18 times.